-Posted on behalf of Phillips Disability, P.C. on Jan 30, 2018 in Qualifying Conditions
+Posted on behalf of Dayes Law Firm PC on Jan 30, 2018 in Qualifying Conditions

 Meniere’s disease is a disorder of the inner ear that causes severe vertigo (dizziness), ringing in the ears and hearing loss.
 Individuals with this condition can suffer debilitating episodes of dizziness and hearing loss, making working during these times difficult.
 The unpredictability of the condition can make it difficult to determine when these episodes will occur.
 There is currently no cure for this condition, and many who have it are unable to work and choose to apply for Social Security Disability Insurance to replace their income.

-If you have Meniere’s disease and would like assistance with your Social Security Disability benefits claim, contact Phillips Disability.
+If you have Meniere’s disease and would like assistance with your Social Security Disability benefits claim, contact Dayes Law Firm PC.
 Our experienced disability attorneys in Phoenix can review your claim and determine if you may qualify for benefits.

 Symptoms of Meniere’s Disease